lorenzoreyes/Fogonero/README.txt

-Welcome to FOGONERO, a System to Handle the cycle of your Portfolio Management
+Welcome to VALUE=X, a System to Handle the cycle of your Portfolio Management

 Main goal to invest in Argentina's CeDeARs (Argentine Certified Deposits, equivalent figure to american ADRs)